 How a barbecue got me thinking about hate

-If you have any illusions about the US being a post-racial society, sit across from a country-ass right-wing racist cracker for a couple of minutes (it helps if you’re also chez whitey – no auto-defense).
+If you have any illusions about the US being a post-racial society, sit across from a country-ass right-wing racist cracker for a couple of minutes (it helps if you’re also chez whitey – no auto-defense to inhibit the bile flowing).
 As an artist who lives in a diverse city, the voices I tend to hear lean toward the annoyingly smug but tolerant, so it’s easy to forget that Archie Bunker didn’t die out in the 70’s.

 It wasn’t that this guy was such an unalloyed racist that threw me, it was the aggressive way he made sure I knew it.
 I didn’t know this guy from Adam, and his first three sentences covered keeping his guns (pro), gay marriage (con), Benghazi (traitor) and how he guesses that he should call the “White House the Brown House now, to be politically correct”.
 I got the hell out of there when it was clear I was the only one at the table who found this guy nuts.
 They were all neighbors in a small community, so there’s no telling if they just humor this guy in case they need to borrow a mower, or if everybody was simpatico.